ABV (TV station): History

 The analogue television signal for Melbourne was shut off on 10 December 2013, the last city in a phased shutdown as part of the conversion to digital television in Australia.

 Programming

 Local programming

-ABV follows a schedule nearly identical to that of other statewide ABC Television stations, allowing for time differences and some local programming – including news, current affairs, sport join and state election coverage.
+ABV follows a schedule nearly identical to that of other statewide ABC Television stations, allowing for time differences and some local programming – including news, current affairs, sport and state election coverage.

-ABC News Victoria is presented by Tamara Oudyn from Sunday to Thursday and Mary Gearin on Friday and Saturday.
-The weeknight bulletins also incorporate weather forecasts presented by Paul Higgins as well as a national finance segment presented by Alan Kohler.
+ABC News Victoria is presented by Tamara Oudyn from Sunday to Thursday and Iskhandar Razak on Friday and Saturday.
+The weeknight bulletins also incorporate sport presented by Alexia Pesce, weather forecasts presented by Dr Adam Morgan as well as a national finance segment presented by Alan Kohler.

-Suzie Raines, Ben Knight, Bridget Rollason and Paul Higgins (news) and Nate Byrne, Danny Tran and Annie Kearney (weather) are fill in presenters for the bulletin.
+Alexandra Alvaro and Danny Tran (news) and Nate Byrne and Danny Tran (weather) are fill in presenters for the bulletin.

 ABV also carried live coverage of Victorian Football League matches on Saturday afternoons during the season until 2015 and the finals of the TAC Cup.